sidhu177/calc/price_prediction/README.md

 There are two things to note here that are atypical -

-`keys` in the `data` object - This has two values: `observed` and `fitted` - `observed` refers to the observed data found in the dataset.
+`keys` in the `data` object - This has three values: `observed`, `fitted`, `trend` - `observed` refers to the observed data found in the dataset.
 Whereas, `fitted` refers to the data generated via our modeling routine.
+And the `trend` refers to the general trend of the data.
+If the `trend` is increasing over time, we can say prices are likely to rise, over the long term, rather than be variable via some seasonal or short term market forces.
+If the `trend` is decreasing over time, we should expect long term prices to fall.
+The trend line may be the most important, as it gives an eyeball view of whether we should expect prices to increase or decrease over the long term.
+Which will inform how aggressively contracting officers should negotiate for future contracts.
+And where savings can be expected.

 The second thing to note is the `line` subobject - this connects the lines.
 Because there isn't one time scale used in the dataset, we must add datapoints, piecemeal, one at a time, as seperate objects.